Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 3. Click on “Check for Updates” or "Download & Install Updates".

 Windows Update might say that you are up-to-date, even if optional updates are available.
-You can check for additional optional updates in the 'Optional updates' section of Windows Update settings.
+You can check for more optional updates in the 'Optional updates' section of Windows Update settings.

 ### On Windows 11: